 - Mental health and substance use disorder services

 - Laboratory services

 - Pediatric services, including oral and vision care

 It’s possible that your insurance cancellation letter included some new policy options available to you.

-But, don’t forget that you do have options and time to shop around to get the best bang for your buck.
-(No matter what, any plan you enroll in will cover at least those 10 things!)
+But don’t forget that you do have options and time to shop around to get the best bang for your buck.
+HealthMarkets can help you compare health plans.
+No matter what, any plan you apply for will cover at least those 10 things.

 What You Can Do (and When)

-If you’ve heard of the Obamacare Open Enrollment Period, you may have also heard that it occurs during a fixed window of time.
-There’s lot of talk about how if you’ve missed the window, then you’re out of luck to enroll until the next year.
-This does not apply to you!
+If you’re familiar with the ACA Open Enrollment Period, you may be aware that it occurs during a fixed window of time each year.
+Generally, if you’ve missed this window, then you cannot apply for a plan until the following year.
+This does not apply to you.